FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 ### Theming the pages

 You may have noticed that the login and logout pages didn't look like the nodebb pages.
-FusionAuth gives you the ability to theme your login, logout and other authentication pages.
+FusionAuth gives you the ability to theme your login, logout, and other authentication pages.
 This involves changing templates which you can access via the admin screen.

 The [FusionAuth theme documentation](https://fusionauth.io/docs/v1/tech/themes/) outlines the templates and gives an example of customizing the login page.

 ## Conclusion

 nodebb is a powerful piece of forum software.
-Standing up a forum lets your users communicate with each other and can be a powerful mechanism for knowledge sharing, search engine optimization and community building.
+Standing up a forum lets your users communicate with each other and can be a powerful mechanism for knowledge sharing, search engine optimization, and community building.

 Using an SSO server such as FusionAuth lets your users minimize the number of usernames and passwords they must manage.
 It also allows you to control access to your applications from one screen, also known as "The Dream".
-Using a single sign on server for centralized user management will make both your life and your users' lives easier.
+Using a single sign-on server for centralized user management will make both your life and your users' lives easier.